nihil77/educational-tool/README.md

 - ML classification
 - Deep learning using Neural Network for multiclass classification.

-1. change the path for model when running the app.py in terminal
+1. change the path when running the app.py in terminal